 1. Admit there is a problem

-Well, what my husband saw that I didn’t was that because of my disorder I missed doing my daughter’s hair for two years.
-I missed helping my son brush his teeth and I missed asking him about his dreams before he went to school.
+Well, what my husband saw that I didn’t was because of my disorder I missed doing my daughter’s hair for two years.
+I missed helping my son brush his teeth.
+And I missed asking him about his dreams before he went to school.
 Missed walking them into their daycare classrooms in the morning, visiting with their teachers, seeing their cubbies, and giving them hugs.
 All because I had to run.
 ED told me I had to run.
 I had a problem.